-Module-1 Introduction Acquainting with the various ways of designing a group housing in urban context i.e. low/medium rise- high density; high rise- high density etc. Module-2 Study and Analysis Through literature studies and case studies analyze the constraints, typologies and interventions in housing throughout India and the rest of the world.
+Module-1 Introduction Acquainting with the various ways of designing a group housing in urban context i.e. low/medium rise- high density; high rise - high density etc. Module-2 Study and Analysis Through literature studies and case studies analyze the constraints, typologies and interventions in housing throughout India and the rest of the world.
 Module-3 Design Proposal Design of a housing project incorporating varied formats of grouping on an actual site with specific bye-laws and regulations.
-Module-4 Integration of Development of the housing proposal to the stage integrating services, Services and structure and other infrastructural facilities necessary for the final execution of Structure the project and making relevant drawing for the same.
+Module-4 Integration of Development of the housing proposal to the stage integrating services, structure Services and and other infrastructural facilities necessary for the final execution of the project Structure and making relevant drawing for the same.